 - Act it Out – Write some short scenarios on the wheel and put students into groups.
 Each group spins the wheel, gets a random scenario, then plans out their enactment.

 - Don’t Say it! – Fill the wheel with key words and spin it.
 When a key word is chosen, get a student to talk about the topic for a minute without using the key word.

 - Minute Spin – Fill the wheel with questions.
 Give each student 1 minute to spin the wheel and answer as many questions as they can.

-🏢 How to make a spinner wheel game to get remote employees connected and get productive with meetings…
+🏢 How to make a spinning wheel game to get remote employees connected and get productive with meetings…

 - Ice Breakers – Lay out some ice breaker questions on the wheel and spin.
 This one works best for remote workers who need to stay in touch with each other.

 - Prize Wheel – The employee of the month spins a wheel and wins one of the prizes on it.